ericlfrey/INDIVIDUAL-PROJECT-sorting-hat/README.md

 ## Features
 -New Students are added to an array of Hogwarts students and randomly assigned to a house.
 -Once assigned, they are added to the DOM and the cards are sorted by House name.
--If the student is expelled, they are added to Voldemort's Army, a different array of baddies, and randomly given a reason for being expelled.
+-If the student is expelled, they are added to Voldemort's Army, and randomly given a reason for being expelled.
+-They can be readmitted to the school if they seek redemption.
--If they are especially bad, they can be deleted by using the unspeakable curse!!!!
+-If they are killed by the unspeakable curse, there is a resuurection feaature.
+-Students' Name, House, and Student/Death Eater status can be edited.

 ## Video Walkthrough
 [Video Walkthrough](https://www.loom.com/share/f06ce34c87f74fb7bb773cfee7605aec)